mesonbuild/meson/docs/markdown/Reference-manual.md

 machine, but are never required for the build machine.  (i.e. it is equivalent to `add_languages(*langs*, native: false, required: *required*) and add_languages(*langs*, native: true, required: false)`.
-This default behaviour may change to `native: false` in a future meson version.
+This default behaviour may change to `native: false` in a future Meson version.

 ### add_project_arguments()